-- 4. Start PULSE DESK as described in Section 4.1 and wait for about 10 seconds. - During the time, the arm compares the current PULSE DESK version with that saved on the USB.
-If the software version on the USB is higher than the currently used one, PULSE DESK displays an update notification (see Figure 5-16). - 5.
-Click the notification. - 6.
-Confirm the update by clicking Yes in the displayed dialog.
-PULSE DESK completes the updating process automatically. - While updating is under way, access to the PULSE DESK user interface is disabled.
-The green LED on the control box is blinking, whereas the LED on the arm is off. - Once updating is over, the arm resets automatically and then restarts in the normal way (see Table 1-14).
-Wait for the wrist LED to go steady green and then refresh the browser page with the PULSE DESK screen. - 4.
-Make sure the software has been updated as appropriate.
+- 6. Once updating is over, the arm resets automatically and then restarts in the normal way (see Table 1-14).
+Wait for the green LED on the control box to light up and go steady and the wrist LED to go steady green.
+Then, refresh the browser page with the PULSE DESK screen. - Make sure the software has been updated as appropriate.
 To do this, specify IP address+port number/api/update/version in the browser line and check the product release version in the response.